What welfare and wellbeing support is available for workers?

 - A range of measures is in place to protect Pacific and Timor-Leste workers:

-- All PALM scheme employers are vetted and must meet stringent criteria in order to participate.
+- All PALM scheme employers must meet stringent criteria in order to participate in the scheme.
 This includes consideration of compliance with Australian workplace relations laws, work health and safety laws, and immigration requirements.

 - The Australian Government has implemented a rigorous monitoring and compliance framework which includes site visits and regular reporting requirements from employers, including analysis of pay data.